Magisk-Modules-Repo/HideNavBar/README.md

 ## Changelog
 ### v9.1
-- Reenable back gesture on install (if user is unable to change their device's back gesture sensitivy from their ROM)
+- Reenable back gesture on uninstall (if user is unable to change the device's back gesture sensitivy from settings)
 ### v9.0
 - Allow disabling back gesture on A11-12 (Left only for side menus and Left & Right for gesture apps)
 ### v8.8